The flavor of steamed fish prepared with live fish is out of this world.

 OK.
 Here is the exact recipe of what we ate at the humble fishing village that is fit for the king.

-All you need is to follow the seven simples steps, and you will have a fantastic meal in your comfy home, just like what we had it at the fishing hut of the village.
+All you need is to follow the seven simples steps, and you will have a fantastic meal in your comfy home, just like what we had at the fishing hut of the village.

 Note: This post may contain affiliate links.
-Please read my disclosure for more info.
+Please read my privacy policy for more info.
 I may receive commissions for purchases made through links in this post.
+As an Amazon Associate, I earn from qualifying purchases.

 What equipment do you need to steam fish?

-A wok with cover (Buy one if you do not.
+- A wok with cover (Buy one if you do not.
 You can use it to cook nearly everything.)

-A steamer rack for wok (If you do not have it, you can place two chopsticks parallel to each other in the wok above the water to support the plate.
+- A steamer rack for wok (If you do not have it, you can place two chopsticks parallel to each other in the wok above the water to support the plate.
 However, it may not be very stable)

-An oval shape stainless steel plate (Metal is excellent heat conductor and is best for steaming fish.
+- An oval shape stainless steel plate (Metal is excellent heat conductor and is best for steaming fish.
 If not, just use whatever ceramic plate you have in your kitchen.)

 That is all you need.
 It is simple.

-Now follow the four simple steps to dish out the best possible steamed fish ever on your dinner table in less than 30 minutes.
+Now follow the four simple steps to dish out the best possible Chinese steamed fish ever on your dinner table in less than 30 minutes.

 7 steps to steam fish with simple ingredients